The First Year at Landmark College

 - Explore internship, volunteer, and related opportunities

-- If transferring, developing a list of colleges and universities that are the best fit for the student
+- If transferring, develop a list of colleges and universities

 - Strategize the components of college transfer applications and essay development

 - Prepare for college visits and admissions interviews